semanticdata/astro-garden/src/content/docs/writing/craft/poetry.md

 Sometimes poetry is most impactful when it's listened to rather than read.
 Take the next example:

+> [!quote] The Cold Wind Blows by Kelly Roper
+>
-> "Who knows why the cold wind blows
+> Who knows why the cold wind blows
 > Or where it goes, or what it knows.
 > It only flows in passionate throes
-> Until it finally slows and settles in repose."
+> Until it finally slows and settles in repose.
->
-> _The Cold Wind Blows by Kelly Roper_

 Poets create _sound_ in a variety of ways, like alliteration, assonance, and consonance.